wp-plugins/postman-smtp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Having Gmail, Hotmail, or Yahoo Mail problems?
-Solve them with Postman, a next-generation OAuth 2.0-capable SMTP mailer for WordPress.
+Gmail, Hotmail, and Yahoo Mail problems are solved with Postman, a next-generation OAuth 2.0-capable SMTP mailer for WordPress.

 == Description ==

+Postman was created to directly address a shortcoming in every major SMTP plugin for WordPress: No OAuth 2.0 support.

 As the big email services [increase their security](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html) and [block traditional](https://support.google.com/accounts/answer/6010255) SMTP mechanisms, users face [connection issues](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html), delays and vanishing messages.
-Like passengers on the Titanic, most turn to the work-arounds offered by [app-specific passwords](https://support.google.com/mail/answer/1173270?hl=en), [two-factor authentication](https://support.google.com/accounts/answer/180744?hl=en), and [disabling all the security](https://support.google.com/accounts/answer/6010255) they can.
+Most turn to the work-arounds offered by [app-specific passwords](https://support.google.com/mail/answer/1173270?hl=en), [two-factor authentication](https://support.google.com/accounts/answer/180744?hl=en), and [disabling all the security](https://support.google.com/accounts/answer/6010255) they can.

 Postman is the first and only SMTP plugin to implement OAuth 2.0; Gmail, Hotmail and Yahoo Mail's preferred mechanism for authentication.
 During OAuth configuration, your email service [pre-approves Postman](http://blog.varonis.com/introduction-to-oauth/) to send messages on your behalf.
 No other work-arounds are needed.